 Adiabatic Cooling During the Humidification Process

-Adiabatic humidifiers produce tiny water droplets that are released into the air, thus increasing the absolute humidity.
-Those tiny water droplets absorb heat energy from the environment and cool the surroundings.
 Through the cooling process, total enthalpy – the sum of the internal energy added to the product of the pressure and volume of the system – remains constant.
-This process consumes less than 10% of the energy required to boil water into steam.
+This process consumes less than 10% of the energy required to boil water into steam and is far more efficient than isothermal options.”

 Benefits of Adiabatic Humidification

 Perhaps the most notable benefit of adiabatic humidification is air cooling.
-Because adiabatic humidifiers draw heat from air for evaporation, they can produce a 20+ °F temperature drop.
+Because adiabatic humidifiers draw heat from air for evaporation, they can produce a >20°F temperature drop.
 Every pound of adiabatic humidification added to the air removes approximately 1,000 BTU of heat.
 This is a significant benefit in climates where air is consistently warm and dry, such as a data center, or in spaces where there is an additional heat load, from equipment in a computer room for example.

 Because adiabatic humidifiers use heat present in the air to change water to vapor, they consume less energy to operate compared to isothermal humidifiers, which require external energy to boil water into steam.
 Additional benefits offered by adiabatic humidifiers are: